What you need to know to get the greatest results from your PR efforts

 No company has budget dollars to waste.
 Make full use of your service level agreement to get the most from your PR agency.

 Axia Public Relations works to inspire and delight its clients at every level.
-To learn more about how Axia will use the right objectives, strategies, metrics and principles to increase your company’s success, contact us now or download our free e-book Maximizing Your Public Relations Investment.
+To learn more about how Axia will use the right objectives, strategies, metrics and principles to increase your company’s success, contact us now or download our e-book Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a senior blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.